fyleeds/Dino_game/README.md

 - The camera is fixed, providing a consistent view of the gameplay area.

 ## ⌨ Controls
-- The player has a single control: Jump.
+- The player has a two controls: Jump/Crouch

 ## 👾 Character
-- The character can only jump.
+- The character can only jump/crouch.
 - Colliding with an obstacle or falling results in game over.

 ## 📝 Functionality